Super Tuesday exit polls and analysis for the 2024 primaries

 Right now, based on these exit polls, most Haley voters are not committed to supporting the GOP nominee.

-(Of note: Some of this sentiment was there in 2016.
+Some of this sentiment existed in 2016.
 In states where exit polls were conducted in 2016, three in four non-Trump voters said they would be dissatisfied with Trump as their nominee.
-In the general election, nine in 10 Republicans backed Trump.)
+In the general election that year, nine in 10 Republicans backed Trump.

 Most Trump voters — with their candidate leading handily in the race for delegates — say they would vote for the GOP nominee no matter who it is.